hillalee/s3-lister/README.md

 Features or I would add or change in the future:
 1. Cleaner bootstrap first run, maybe just using default email instead of a flag.
+2. When uploading multiple files, lambda is sending an email after each time.
+I would change to 1 in the last minute.

 ## About
 This project was made with ♥ by Hilalee.
 AWS is super cool!